-Title Significance of “Things Fall Apart” | Chinua Achebe
+Title Significance of Things Fall Apart | Chinua Achebe

-At last but not the least the title is totally justified because it explains the story of a society whose values were shattered by colonialism, who could not save itself nor could it save its social values.
+At last but not least, the novel explains the story of a society whose values were shattered by colonialism, who could not save itself nor could it save its social values.
 The conclusion of the novel is in its title.
-Chinua Achebe was very much right while picking this title as the story is totally related to it.
-Consequently, firstly, the morals, values and standard were shattered, secondly the life of Okonkwo (protagonist of the novel) was ruined and the people become helpless in front of colonialisms, therefore, the title is very much correct for this novel.
-The standards and norms of that society were vanished and they become deserted, therefore, their culture as well as liveswere fell apart.
-With the growth of European ideas and beliefs, the old traditions of Igbo society begins to falter, things begin to fall apart, traditional beliefs and old practices begins to receive assault.
-As a result, Chinua Achebe cannot induce himself to choose any other title else than “Things Fall Apart”.
+Chinua Achebe was very much right while choosing this title as the story is totally relevant to it.
+Consequently, firstly, the moral values and standard were shattered, secondly the life of Okonkwo (protagonist of the novel) was ruined and the people became helpless in front of colonialism; the standards and norms of that society were vanished and they become deserted, as a result of which, their values were shattered; therefore, the title is very much correct for this novel.